camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 - Elements with a boundary event in the source and/or target process definition can only be be migrated for boundary events of type:
   - Message
 - The following scenarios cannot be migrated:
-  - A process instance that is started from a call activity, i.e. a child process instance
   - A process instance that contains an event subprocess
   - A target process definition that contains an event subprocess
   - An element that becomes nested in a newly added subprocess